Protesters Defy Police Ban to March in Hong Kong

 China has threatened to intervene if the semi-autonomous enclave—returned to Chinese sovereignty in 1997—does not quell what Beijing terms a “color revolution.”
 Earlier this month, Chinese state broadcaster CCTV quoted a senior official overseeing Hong Kong affairs as saying that “the central government will never sit idly by if the situation in Hong Kong worsens” to a point where the Hong Kong government cannot control it.

-Beijing has recently made well publicized deployments of anti-riot vehicles in Hong Kong and of paramilitary units on the territory’s border.
+Beijing has recently made well-publicized deployments of anti-riot vehicles in Hong Kong and of paramilitary units on the territory’s border.

 —With reporting by Laignee Barron and Aria Hangyu Chen / Hong Kong